hoangduytran/blender-manual/manual/grease_pencil/modes/draw/tools/trim.rst

 Usage
 =====

-Draw a dotted line around the strokes you want to be cut.
+Draw a dotted line around the strokes you want to trim.
 After releasing the mouse button all the points on the selected strokes will be deleted until another intersecting stroke is found.